2023 LEGISLATIVE AGENDA

 - Expanded incentives for angel and venture capital investments in Virginia businesses and increased funding to commercialize regional research spinoff and startup businesses.

-- Investment in job training, education, and in-demand skills as means to higher earning potential, with regard for the implications of higher minimum wage mandates on jobs and small business operations.
+- Investment in job training, education, and in-demand skills as means to higher earning potential.

 - The continued safe development of cost effective, traditional and renewable energy sources to meet business needs.